digiaonline/docs/recruitment/html5/README.md

 # HTML5 test

-This is a preliminary test to determine the technical ability of developers applying for front-end positions at Digia.
+This is a preliminary test to determine the technical ability of developers applying for front-end positions at Digia and its partners.

 Before starting, please read carefully through the instructions below.
 You are free to look up any information online and offline and spend as much time on